 The student must meet the requirements specified below.
 Students who hold an Educational Specialist or a Master of Arts degree in School Psychology may already meet some of these requirements.
 Student's doctoral plans must be approved by faculty and be consistent with the following requirements.

-- Successful completion and defense of the dissertation.
+- Dissertation.
+Successful completion and defense of the dissertation.
 Students may not earn more than 30 credits in CEP 999 Doctoral Dissertation Research, of which 24 credits are required.